 Background Hip fractures are common in patients with advanced dementia, and many experts advocate that they be considered a sentinel ‘palliative’ event due to their strong association with reductions in quality of life and 1-year survival.
 Management decisions are often complicated due to the need for quick decisions by surrogates, involving multiple surgical and non-surgical options, often done in the context of uncertain prognosis.
 This Fast Fact reviews important considerations and practical recommendations about hip fracture management in patients with advanced dementia.

 Epidemiology Falls cause 95% of hip fractures (1).
 The chances of a fall resulting in a hip fracture increases as people age, and in those with dementia such that the incidence of hip fractures for nursing home residents with advanced dementia is about 2.1/100 person years (2).
 Hip fractures in the elderly are associated with an increase in all-cause mortality with an overall mortality of 13% at 3 months and 23% at 12-months (3).
-For nursing home residents with advanced dementia, the mortality risk of a hip fracture is likely worse; in one study, 35% died within 6 months and 62% died within 2 years of the fracture with a median survival of 1.4 years for those treated surgically and 0.4 years in those treated non-surgically (4).
-For those who undergo surgical repair, there is usually a significant decline in function as many do not return to their prior level of function (5).
-Predictors of significant loss of function and increased mortality after a hip fracture include older age, living in a facility, co-morbidities, severe cognitive impairment, baseline dependence, longer hospital stay, and postsurgical complications (2,4-6).
+For nursing home residents with advanced dementia, the mortality risk of a hip fracture is worse; data suggest that approximately 35-55% die within 6 months and 62% die within 2 years; the median survival for those treated surgically is approximately 1.4 years and 0.4 years for those treated non-surgically (4,5).
+For those who undergo surgical repair, there is usually a significant decline in function as many do not return to their prior level of function (6).
+Predictors of significant loss of function and increased mortality after a hip fracture include older age, living in a facility, co-morbidities, severe cognitive impairment, baseline dependence, longer hospital stay, and postsurgical complications (2,4-7).

 Clinical Decision-Making Pearls